Minnesota program

 Questions tied to this exact path

-• Does Step Up require a participating lender for this household and loan setup?
+• Is your team approved to originate Step Up for this household and loan setup?

-• Which first-mortgage product must be paired with Step Up, and can it be combined with the saved options?
+• Which first-mortgage product must be paired with Step Up, and what breaks eligibility?

 Action checklist preview